TSP Overview for Federal Employees

 Thanks…I’ll just stick with the Automatic (1%) Contributions

 So you may be thinking, that’s fine, let my agency contribute the Agency Automatic (1%) Contribution and I’ll reduce or stop my contributions so I have more money in my paycheck.
 While that may be tempting, remember what we said at the beginning of this article?
 Almost universally, federal employees say they wish they’d contributed sooner or more to their TSP.
 The first bill you pay each month should be to yourself – and with an automatic bi-weekly TSP deduction from your paycheck, you can lounge on the couch and smile at how well you’re saving without lifting a finger.
-Remember, time is you ally when it comes to saving.
+Remember, time is your ally when it comes to saving.
 It doesn’t have to be a large amount; in fact, you can play around with different amounts that seem reasonable to you at the How Much Will My Savings Grow? calculator on the TSP site.

 Here’s another reason to contribute to your TSP.
 There’s this benefit called “Agency Matching Contributions” which means your agency will match the regular employee contributions you make.
 Free money!
 How does that work you ask?
 Well, providing that you’re contributing to your TSP, your agency contributes too…up to a maximum, of course, but it’s at no cost to you.
 Matching contributions are not taken out of your pay and go into your traditional TSP balance.

 FERS employees receive Agency Matching Contributions on the first 5% of pay you contribute to your TSP account – a dollar for dollar match up to the first 3% and 50 cents on the dollar for the next two percent.
 Thought of another way, for every $5.00 that you contribute, your agency contributes $4.00 in matching contributions.
 And don’t forget about the Automatic 1% Contribution, that’s a total of 5% that your agency is contributing to your TSP.
-Maybe it’s easier for you to look at the chart below from the TSP.gov site.

 The point is if you don’t contribute to your TSP, you’re missing out on free money toward your retirement, AKA Agency Matching Contributions.
 In order to receive your full match, you must contribute at least 5% of your basic pay to your TSP account during the year.